Automattic/wordpress-activitypub/readme.txt

 For reasons of data protection, it is not possible to see the followers of other users.

 == Changelog ==

+= 2.3.0 =

+* Added: Mark links as "unhandled-link" and "status-link", for a better UX in the Mastodon App
+* Added: Enable-Mastodon-Apps: Provide followers
+* Added: Enable-Mastodon-Apps: Extend account with ActivityPub data
+* Added: Enable-Mastodon-Apps: Search in followers
+* Added: Add `alt` support for images (for Block and Classic-Editor)
+* Fixed: Counter for system users outbox
+* Fixed: Don't set a default actor type in the actor class
+* Fixed: Outbox collection for blog and application user
+* Changed: A better default content handling based on the Object Type
+* Changed: Improve User management
+* Changed: Federated replies: Improved UX for "your reply will federate"
+* Changed: Comment reply federation: support `is_single_user` sites
+* Changed: Mask WordPress version number
+* Changed: Improve remote reply handling
+* Changed: Remote Reply: limit enqueue to when needed

 = 2.2.0 =